DJBarnes/django-dump-die/README.md

-Because dump die uses middleware to internally handle keeping track of what to dump and then actually dumping the data to the browser, any call to ``dump`` or ``dd`` must be done in a file that will be processed during the request response cycle.
+Because dump die uses middleware to internally handle keeping track of what to dump and then actually dumping the data to the browser, any call to ``dump`` or ``dd`` must be done in a file that will be processed during the request-response cycle.
 Most commonly this will be a ``views.py`` file, but could also be utils called from a view.
 Attempting to ``dump`` or ``dd`` from a console command will not work.